 How do I use it?

-All you have to do is sign up and follow the instructions.
+All you have to do is sign up and follow the instructions (you can download apps for iOS and Android too).
 A map will bring up everyone in your area that has a compost bin.
 People in the neighbourhood looking to make a deposit can check the map and send a message when they’re ready to bring over their organic waste.

 The completely non-profit initiative was set up by a couple from Newtown, Tomáš and Eliska.
 Says co-founder Tom, ‘ShareWaste is a free service.
 And it’s not only about composting, but also about connecting with your neighbours and getting to know your community better.’